snevalainen/Cooperative-Sheaf-Lab/README.md

 ## 📚 Technical Documentation and Provenance

-This repository houses not only the core implementation of the Cohomology Engine but also the foundational academic paper that details the application of algebraic topology to systemic risk modeling.

-### **The Shape of Agreement: Academic Series**

 This research formalizes the shift from adversarial, DAG-based logistics to a cooperative, Sheaf-theoretic framework.
 It introduces the "Thermodynamic Mandate" for global economic alignment.

 * **Primary Strategic Framework (Econ Version):** * [`The_Shape_of_Agreement_ECON.pdf`](./The_Shape_of_Agreement_ECON.pdf) — *Submitted to SSRN, Dec 2025.*